 3. Blood Tests

-Doctors may check hormone levels or tumor markers like CA-125 to rule out serious conditions.
+In addition, blood tests may be recommended to check hormone levels or tumor markers such as CA-125, helping to rule out serious or complex conditions.

 4. CT Scan or MRI

-Management depends on several factors, including the type, size, symptoms, and patient’s age.
-Let’s explore the treatment approaches.
+Ovarian cyst management depends on several important factors, including the type, size, symptoms, and the patient’s age.
+Therefore, doctors decide the most suitable treatment plan based on individual clinical findings and overall health condition.

 1. Watchful Waiting

-In many cases, doctors recommend monitoring the cyst rather than immediate treatment.
-This approach works best for small, asymptomatic cysts.
+In many cases, doctors recommend close monitoring instead of immediate treatment, especially for small and asymptomatic cysts.

-• Most cysts resolve within a few months
+Most cysts resolve naturally within a few months

-Thus, watchful waiting avoids unnecessary intervention while ensuring safety.
+Thus, watchful waiting helps avoid unnecessary intervention while ensuring patient safety and continuous evaluation.

 2. Medications

-If the cyst persists or causes symptoms, doctors may prescribe medications.
+If the cyst persists or causes symptoms, medications may be prescribed to manage discomfort and reduce complications.

 Hormonal Contraceptives

-Birth control pills help regulate hormones and prevent new cysts from forming.
-However, they do not shrink existing cysts.
+Birth control pills help regulate hormones and reduce the risk of new cyst formation, although they do not shrink existing cysts.

 Pain Relievers